magarena/magarena/release/README.txt

 - new translatable strings: 10

+- changed/added the following to the card explorer:
+  * move totals to screen header
+  * highlight filter button if active
+  * show filter criteria in tooltip on an active filter button
+  * improve readability of filter values on themes with darker backgrounds
+  * add "Unsupported" filter
+  * add "Reset" button to each filter and display search operands using a drop-down
+  * add "Lucky Dip" button which randomly selects a card from the list
+  * add "Change layout" button that toggles the sidebar

 - added the following to the card script:
   * cost: Pay {E}+
   * condition: you're the monarch